cdk8s-team/cdk8s-redis/README.md

 ## Usage

-The following will define a Redis cluster with a master and 2 slave replicas:
+The following will define a Redis cluster with a primary and 2 replicas:

 ```ts
 import { Redis } from 'cdk8s-redis';